 When boxing teacher John O’Brien sends his students to the equipment room at the FitRec Center for gloves and pads, they often notice a laminated news clip tacked to the door.
 The headline reads, “Hull Native Returns as National Boxing Champ,” and the story beneath it recounts how O’Brien won the 201-pound National Masters Championship in 2006 and again in 2007.

-“He’s like a legit champ,” says Sarah Dolaty (CGS’12), who took O’Brien’s class this fall to help keep weight off.
+“He’s like a legit champ,” says Sarah Dolaty (CGS’12), who took O’Brien’s class last fall to help keep weight off.
 “When you realize the person teaching you has been to a high level of the sport, you should soak in everything from them.”

 O’Brien, 63, teaches one of FitRec’s most popular classes.
 For close to 12 years now, he’s taught two sections of boxing, each with 40 students, and both almost always fill up.
 O’Brien says his students have no aspirations involving the ring, but they are looking for one of the hardest, most thorough workouts any sport offers.
 With O’Brien, they get that and more.
 As they chisel their abdomens and pump their biceps, students learn the foundations of classic boxing from a fighter who’s spent long hours in and around the ring.